Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "You're not intruding Brian," Samantha assured him, "Louise, Larry, Mother, I'd like you to meet Brian O'Brian."

-"Going to a costume party?," Louise asked.
+"Going to a costume party?"
+Louise gestured to his attire.

 "No, madam," Brian shook his head, "I'm a leprechaun."

-"What brings you here, Brian?," Samantha thought it wise to change the subject.
+"What brings you here, Brian?"
+Samantha thought it wise to change the subject.

 "Why to see me cousin of course," Brian said and opened his mouth to say something else, but Louise stopped him, "Oh?
 You're Samantha's cousin?"